dvdvck/cordova-facebook-connect/README.md

 # Cordova Facebook Connect Plugin #
 by [Olivier Louvignes](http://olouv.com)

+## Branch iosSDK3_1
+Upgraded login workflow matching [facebook recommendation](https://developers.facebook.com/docs/howtos/login-with-facebook-using-ios-sdk/)

+Facebook ios SDK 3.1.1 ready! :)

+* Repeat the step 2 and 3 for `PLUGIN SETUP FOR IOS`

+* Verify `FBDialogDelegate.m` is listed on compile sources in build phases section for the target application (XCode)

+* Update javascript signature methods as follows:
+    1. `login` -> `openSession` You dont need to provide you APPID from here anymore
+    2. `logout` -> `closeSession`
+    3. `initWithAppId` was obsolete

+* Make profit of this new method
+    1. `reauthorize` Updates the current FB Session with the specified permissions and audience

+* Be happy

 ## DESCRIPTION ##

 * This plugin provides a simple way to use Facebook Graph API in Cordova.